TasinToha/cse440-project/README.md

-# cse440-project

-# Rock Paper Scissors Game
+# CSE440 AI Project: Rock Paper Scissors Game

-This project is developed as part of **CSE440: Artificial Intelligence** and implements a Rock Paper Scissors game where the user can play against an AI.
-The AI detects and recognizes the user's hand gesture using deep learning with a convolutional neural network called **SqueezeNet**.
+This project is part of **CSE440: Artificial Intelligence** and showcases a Rock Paper Scissors game where a user plays against an AI.
+The AI uses deep learning to recognize hand gestures in real time.

+---

 ## Features
-- **Hand Gesture Detection**: The game captures the user's move (rock, paper, or scissors) using a webcam.
+- **Gesture Recognition**: Detects hand gestures (rock, paper, scissors) via webcam.
-- **Deep Learning Model**: The AI model is built using SqueezeNet, a lightweight and efficient CNN.
-- **Real-Time Prediction**: The user's move is recognized in real-time and compared against the AI's randomly generated move.
+- **AI Model**: Uses a lightweight CNN model called **SqueezeNet** for accurate recognition.
+- **Real-Time Gameplay**: Recognizes user moves instantly and determines the winner.
-- **Interactive Gameplay**: Provides feedback to the user about the winner of each round.
+- **Interactive Experience**: Provides immediate feedback on each round.

 ---

 ## How It Works

-1. **Data Collection**:
-   - Hand gesture images for "rock," "paper," "scissors," and "none" are captured using a webcam.
+1. **Image Collection**: Capture hand gesture images ("rock," "paper," "scissors," and "none") using a webcam.
-   - Collected images are stored in the `images/` directory, organized by class labels.

-2. **Model Training**:
-   - A SqueezeNet-based CNN model is trained on the collected images.
-   - The model classifies the user's hand gesture into one of four categories: "rock," "paper," "scissors," or "none."
-   - Training is implemented in `train.py`.

-3. **Game Logic**:
-   - The game compares the user's move (detected by the model) with the AI's random move.
-   - Displays the winner of each round.
+2. **AI Model Training**: Train a SqueezeNet model to classify gestures into four categories.
+3. **Game Logic**: The AI compares the user’s gesture with its own random move and decides the winner.

 ---